Bonelli's eagle: Vocalizations

 Bonelli's eagle is largely silent outside of breeding season and is a somewhat infrequent vocalizer even in the context of breeding.
 Its calls are less well studied than those of the African hawk-eagle, which although a tropical species, also generally ceases to call outside of the breeding season.
-The main call of the Bonelli's eagle is done during the courtship display and, sometimes, also at the nest.
-Its main call consists of a loud, shrill, somewhat far-carrying scream, yuiii-yuiii-gii-gii or a drawn-oout heeeeii-heeeeii with slight regional or even individual variations.
-Its call is farther carrying than the “puppy-like” one of the golden eagle and is reminiscent in pitch of that of the red-tailed hawk (Buteo jamaicensis).
+The main call of Bonelli's eagle is done during the courtship display and, sometimes, also at the nest.
+Its main call consists of a loud, shrill, somewhat far-carrying scream, yuiii-yuiii-gii-gii or a drawn-out heeeeii-heeeeii with slight regional or even individual variations.
+Its call is farther carrying than the "puppy-like" one of the golden eagle and is reminiscent in pitch of that of the red-tailed hawk (Buteo jamaicensis).
 The call may be given by both sexes.
 However, the female Bonelli's eagle calls most intensely when the male is delivering prey unlike the preference for vocalizing in aerial display as the male usually does.
 Other recorded vocalizations have included a fluted, low-pitched klu-klu-klu as well as a repeated ki ki ki in alarm.
 Also other barking, gurgling and grunting sounds have been reported by researchers at or near the nests.